jstreifel-33/reading-notes/code-401-python/class-29.md

 ## Conclusion

 That's it!
 Feel smart?
 Good.
-Graphs seems complicated but are used all over, thanks to their relational an flexible nature.
+Graph seems complicated but are used all over, thanks to their relational and flexible nature.

 Now go learn some more stuff about graphs.
 Something something Dijikstra's algorithm.